supportmailapp/djsCommandHelper/README.md

 # djsCommandDeployer

-A simple, easy to use module that makes use of @discord.js/rest and creates, updates and deletes commands for your Discord App.
+A simple, easy to use module that houses a Discord Client class that has two additional functions that can create, update and delete global and guild specific commands for your Discord App.

 ## Installation